 Deborah Gonzalez has been a director since December 2021.
 Ms. Gonzalez brings over 30 years of brand marketing experience to our Board.
-Ms. Gonzalez currently serves as Senior Vice President, Global Marketing & Communications for Concentrix Corporation, a leading global provider of customer experience solutions and technology, a position she has held since 2020.
-Previously, Ms. Gonzalez held senior leadership positions in diverse industries, such as Senior Partner for CMO Consulting Group from 2018 to 2020, Chief Brand/Marketing Officer for Massage Envy Franchising from 2014-2018 and various senior leadership roles at PetSmart, Inc. from 2002 to 2014, including Vice President, Merchandising Marketing.
-Ms. Gonzalez holds an MBA from Thunderbird School of Global Management and a bachelor's degree in economics from University of San Diego.
+Ms. Gonzalez currently serves as Senior Vice President, Global Marketing & Communications for Concentrix Corporation, a leading global provider of customer experience solutions and technology, improving business performance for some of the world's best brands, including over 130 Global Fortune 500 clients and over 125 new economy clients.
+In this role, she oversees all aspects of brand and integrated marketing, digital marketing, communications, and public relations.
+Previously, Ms. Gonzalez held senior leadership positions in diverse industries, such as Chief Brand/Marketing Officer for Massage Envy Franchising and Vice President, Merchandising Marketing for PetSmart, Inc. Ms. Gonzalez holds an MBA from Thunderbird School of Global Management and a bachelor's degree in business economics from University of San Diego.
 With Ms. Gonzalez's specific expertise in delivering marketing programs that help grow demand and loyalty with a focus on customer experience, she is well-qualified to serve on our Board.